marcelcastrobr/AWS_solution_architect/networking/VPC.markdown

 ## VPC PrivateLink
 - Allow to open your service in a VPC to another VPC using Private Link.
-- Does not require VPC peering: no route tablem NAT, IGWs, etc.
+- Does not require VPC peering: no route table NAT, IGWs, etc.
 - Requires network load balancer on the service VPC and an ENI on the customer VPC.